wiz0u/WTelegramBot/README.md

 - `MessageId`: auto-converts to/from `int` (and also from `Message`)
 - `ReactionType`: just pass a `string` when you want to send an emoji
 - `ReactionType`: just pass a `long` when you want to send a custom emoji (id)
-- no more enforcing `init;` properties, so you can adjust the content of fields as you wish or modify a structure returned by the API (before passing it to API)
+- No more enforcing `init;` properties, so you can adjust the content of fields as you wish or modify a structure returned by the API (before passing it to API)
 - Not using `MaybeInaccessibleMessage`, you would just get a `Message` of type Unknown with default Date if inaccessible
-- Removing some unjustified [Obsolete] tags
+- Removed some unjustified [Obsolete] tags
+- Turned most `bool?` into simple `bool`, as null already meant false
 - Not pushing you towards using silly Request-based constructors (seriously!?)

 These should make migration from previous versions of Telegram.Bot more easy